lm3nitro/Projects/Routing and Switching/Netgear/Linux Sniffing Interface.md

 > ethtool -K eth0 gro off
 > ethtool -K eth0 lro off
 > ```
-> Or we could simply wrap the ethtool command in a for-loop like this:
+> Another option is to simply wrap the ethtool command in a for-loop like this:
 > ```
 > for i in rx tx sg tso ufo gso gro lro; do ethtool -K eth0 $i off; done
 > ```